nmarks99/nmarks99.github.io/_projects/1_botchocolate.md

 The main challenge of this project was developing a MoveIt!
 API for ROS2 in Python.
 MoveIt! is a ROS library designed to make moving a robot to specified locations simplier, by handling all the math (forward/inverse kinematics etc.) under the hood.
-Since an API for MoveIt! in ROS2 did not exist yet in Python (one does exist in C++) we decided to write out own API since the rest of our project was to use Python.
+Since an API for MoveIt! in ROS2 did not exist yet in Python (one does exist in C++) we decided to write our own API since the rest of our project was to use Python.
 We did this by intercepting MoveIt! action messages from the C++ API so we could figure out how to construct the messages in our Python API.